Latest Posts

 This area is popular among tourists as it’s the historical centre of Bogota.
 You’ll find museums (including the Gold Museum and Botero Museum), cable cars and a funicular train to Monserrate and various language institutes and universities.

-Having said this, the art scene is fantastic.
-There are examples of street art and graffiti by well-known artists on every single street – you can see and learn about these on the Bogota Graffiti Tour.
 There are also cultural events such as film screenings and art workshops, and a fantastic selection of cafés and pubs.
-I find it a very inspiring area to be in and take a walk through.
+I find the Candelaria very inspiring to be in and take a walk through.
 I imagine it’s how people might have felt in Paris in the 1920s!
-But again, for reasons I’ve mentioned, I don’t think I’d choose to settle in the area long-term.
+But for reasons I’ve mentioned, I wouldn’t choose to settle there long-term.

 The International Center (Estrato 4)